 - 1. Maximum flow rate for efficient atomisation will depend upon fluid properties.
 Data shown here is for water. - 2.
 Droplet size at a given atomiser speed will depend upon the formulation used.
 The size will be reduced with ULV formulations. - 3.
-EX1772/2 blades supplied as standard. - 4.
-EX2021/2 blades supplied only when specified for slow aircraft. - 5.
-EX6353 blades supplied only when specified for fast aircraft. - 6.
 Alternative fittings may be supplied with some installation kits if necessary.

-3.0 TEN KEY POINTS FOR OPERATORS
+3. TEN KEY POINTS FOR OPERATORS